-- Stimulate higher levels of student learning and achievement; - · Report achievement gaps and ensure equity; - Build a culture of high expectations and continuous improvement; - Support the quality of school climate and safety; and - Communicate a clear and honest understanding of the strengths and opportunities for improvement in Kentucky's schools and districts.
+- Stimulate higher levels of student learning and achievement; - Report achievement gaps and ensure equity; - Build a culture of high expectations and continuous improvement; - Support the quality of school climate and safety; and - Communicate a clear and honest understanding of the strengths and opportunities for improvement in Kentucky's schools and districts.

 The system uses multiple academic and school quality measures, not a single test or indicator.
 An overall rating is determined by setting standards for performance on the following exclusive state indicators: State Assessment Results in Reading and Mathematics, State Assessment Results in Science, Social Studies, and Writing.
 English Learner Progress,, Postsecondary Readiness, Graduation Rate, and Quality of School Climate and Safety.
 Each state indicator evaluates status (current year performance) and change (improvement over time).
 Status and change will combine as allowed by ESSA to provide an indicator performance level using a color-coded table.
 Performance on these indicators will contribute to a school's/district's overall performance rating.
 Academics will count significantly more than school quality factors.
 Additional information will be publicly reported to provide a complete picture of education in Kentucky.
-Overall performance will be generated annually using one year of change for Kentucky reporting purposes while a separate Federal Overall Performance will be calculated averaging up to three years of change to identify schools for federal classifications.